fredgibbs/fredgibbs.github.io/courses/premodern-medicine/fall-2015/schedule.md

 ## Week 4
 # Wikipedia Writing
 - M: No Class: Labor Day!
 - W: What makes for a good Wikipedia article?
-What does Wikipedia say about classical medicine?
+What does Wikipedia say about classical medicine and relevant topics?
+BEFORE CLASS: Do research on these questions by looking at Wikipedia for information on the topics (both broad and specific) that we've discussed or that you're interested in learning more about.
+Come prepared to discuss the specific pages and topics that you've research.
+It will be good to prepare some notes ahead of time.
 - F: Form working groups; plan articles/revisions; create bibliographies; identify (and request) scholarly sources

 ## Week 5